ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Full Implementation/README.txt

-This directory contains the code necessary for a large-scale implementation of Algorithm 3.2.
+This directory contains the code necessary for a large-scale implementation of Algorithm 3.2 - WITH EXPLICIT IDEAL INDEPENDENCE TESTING FOR ALL PRIMES.
+Thus, for the prime 3 this is not optimal, and the other directory ``Full Implementation p=3'' should be looked at for this.

 If one is interested in finding fields of high p-rank, throughout the variable 'q' is used instead of 'p' in this document to avoid confusion with the 'p' used in the names of files